gautam7023/gautam7023/README.md

 👋 Hello, world!
-I'm [Your Name], a passionate web developer with a knack for crafting clean and efficient code.
+I'm Satyam Kumar, a passionate web developer with a knack for crafting clean and efficient code.
 I'm on a mission to build awesome web experiences that leave a lasting impression.

 - Frontend: HTML, CSS, JavaScript
 - Backend: Python, Django